mcolombosperoni/an-introduction-to-backend-for-beginners/course/day2/exercise.md

-# Learn java in a TDD mode
+# Learn java in a TDD way

 Download [java-exercises.zip](java-exercises.zip) file and import into your IDE as maven project.